 Did you know that loneliness may be a primary cause of Alzheimer’s disease?
-Or that social isolation reduces chances of survival for breast cancer patients?
+Or that social isolation reduces the chances of survival for breast cancer patients?
 Have you ever taken care of your social health?

 A study conducted by Brigham Young University (BYU) reveals that loneliness and social isolation increases pre-mature death risk by 50%.
 Simply put, you get so lonely that you die.
 Harsh, right?
 Sadly, it’s the truth.